Tutorial | Windows 7/8/10 System Image Backup and Restore

 About Windows 7 System Image Backup and Restore

-The function of system image backup and restore was firstly introduced in Windows 7 and has been adopted by Windows 8/8.1/10.
-Even in the latest OS, you can choose to create a system image in Backup and Restore (Windows 7).
+The system image backup function was firstly introduced in Windows 7 and has been adopted by Windows 8/8.1,10.
+Even in the latest Windows 11, you can choose to create a system image in Backup and Restore (Windows 7).

-To create system image in Windows 7 as well as Windows 8, Windows 10, you can use the built-in system image backup tools.
+To use System Image Backup in Windows 7 as well as Windows 8, Windows 10, you can use the built-in system image backup tools.
 The general approaches are as below:

 Alternatively, you can search for “backup and restore” in Start menu or on task bar directly.
-And the following steps to perform system image backup in Windows 10/8/7 are largely similar.
+And the steps to perform system image backup in Windows 11/10/8/7 are largely similar.
 I'll give an example based on Windows 7.

 1. Click Create a system image on the left-top corner of Backup and Restore.